daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 - bar an object with x, y as number and title a string

 So just by defining your initial values within the constructor most of your types should be good to go. :+1:
-(Dont worry — I did not forget formatter, we'll get to it shortly)
+(Don't worry — I did not forget formatter, we'll get to it shortly)

 Types are already awesome but we can do even better.